 Ice-covered steep entrances to Lions Valley Park and Petro Canada Park are hindering access and cleanup.
 Work in these parks as well as the removal of brush and debris in open parks will be completed as weather permits.

 The town is also asking for residents’ help in locating any remaining damaged trees with broken branches overhanging roads and sidewalks.
-Residents are asked to email locations of damaged trees to email@example.com or call ServiceOakville at 905-845-6601 to assist forestry crews in identifying priority areas.
+Residents are asked to provide locations of damaged trees to ServiceOakville at 905-845-6601 to assist forestry crews in identifying priority areas.
 Residents whose homes are adjacent to town woodlands or trails can also report any broken branches overhanging their private properties.

 More information can be found on the Ice Storm Response page.